LCAD-UFES/carmen_lcad/src/voice_interface/libvoice_google/ReadMe.md

   - Billing account?
 The same json can be used for everybody?
   - When you run "gcloud init", it asks the user to login.
 Will it work in a different machine?
 Can we upload the config file (the .boto saved at ~/.boto)?
 Is this enough?
 In the end of the process, it says "You can create additional configurations if you work with multiple accounts and/or projects.
 Run "gcloud topic configurations" to learn more.".
 Will we have one account for the whole IARA project, or one for each developer?
   - Try to make the system work with Python3.
+  - Add a timeout to the listen function.
+  - If possible, check if there is a working microphone.
+  - If it is possible to change the language online, add an option to do so.
+  - Make sure the packages required by vlc and python-pyaudio don't break stuff like the nvidia driver (some 'mesa' related packages are installed).

 ### See more about Google Cloud APIS